 Summer is a natural time to be active.
 With great weather, outdoor activities beckon and it’s easier to stay in shape.
 Hopefully, you’ve enjoyed an active and recreational summer.
-Soon school will be back in session and the weather will turn cool and damp.
-This is a good time to think about getting re-started with a good fitness routine for the fall.
+Now with school back in session and the weather turning cooler, this is a good time to think about getting re-started with a good fitness routine for the fall.

 I caught up with Rob Wynen, the seasoned Fitness Centre Supervisor at Harry Jerome Rec Centre, for some tips for getting back to the gym.
 As usual, he was a fount of fitness knowledge!